Understanding Medical Terms: Traumatic Brain Injuries - JLG

 Linear Skull Fracture

 A linear skull fracture is a break in a cranial bone resembling a thin line, without splintering, depression, or distortion of bone.
-A skull fracture will be accompanied by a concussion or other more serious injuries to the brain.
+A skull fracture will be accompanied by a concussion or other more serious damage to the brain.

 Mild Traumatic Brain Injury